Building your own home gym is more convenient, time efficient, and (potentially) cheaper than going to a commercial gym.

 You can find plenty of cheap benches out there, but I recommend you invest in something quality.
 It’s common for the bolts to come loose, the covering to rip, and for the wheels to be misaligned on cheap benches which can be annoying and unsafe.

-If you want a more affordable option, go with the Fitness Reality 1000 Super Max Weight Bench.
+If you want a more affordable option, go with the Rep Fitness AB-3100 Adjustable Bench V3, which costs $219.
 It’s not as heavy-duty as the Rogue bench, but it’ll get the job done just fine.

-On the other hand, the advantage of normal dumbbells is that they often feel more balanced and ergonomic than adjustable ones, and they make it easier to do certain exercises (like overhead triceps extensions).
+The advantage of normal dumbbells, though, is that they often feel more balanced and ergonomic than adjustable ones, and they make it easier to do certain exercises (like overhead triceps extensions).

 That said, adjustable dumbbells are better than paying for, shipping, and storing an entire rack of normal dumbbells.

-I recommend the Bowflex SelectTech 1090 Set.
+I recommend the Bowflex SelectTech 1090 Set, which cost $850.
 With them you can quickly and easily select anywhere from 5 to 90 pounds of weight per dumbbell, they have comfortable handles that feel a lot like traditional dumbbells, and they’re engineered to last.

 The only (minor) downside is they’re longer than most dumbbells, which makes them feel a bit unwieldy on certain exercises.

-If you want a more affordable option, go with the Yes4All Adjustable Dumbbells.
+If you want a more affordable option, go with the Yes4All Adjustable Dumbbells, which cost $250.
 They’re just as comfortable and versatile as the Bowflex ones, but they take longer to adjust.

 Collars, also called safeties or clamps, hold weight plates in place on the barbell while you’re throwing it around.